-Brittany has an MPH from the Public Health Leadership Program at the University of North Carolina at Chapel Hill and a certificate in publishing from New York University.
-In her dual roles, Brittany works with J&J senior management to build relationships with new and existing clients.
-She helps to onboard and staff new projects as well as ensure quality service and client satisfaction across all divisions of the company.
-Brittany has been with J&J since 2010, and she is an active member of ISMTE, CSE, and SSP.
+Brittany Swett has an MPH from the Public Health Leadership Program at the University of North Carolina at Chapel Hill and a certificate in publishing from New York University.
+As Executive Director, Brittany works closely with J&J’s Coordinators to ensure quality service and client satisfaction across all divisions of the company.
+Brittany leads J&J’s Consulting Division, as well as its internal strategic planning efforts.
+Brittany’s editorial experience includes more than 10 years serving as a Managing Editor for society-owned journals published by Wiley.
+Brittany has been with J&J since 2010, and she is an active member of ISMTE and CSE.

 Director of Business Development, Production Services Coordinator

-Michael earned his BS in Psychology at The University of North Carolina at Chapel Hill.
+Michael Casp earned his BS in Psychology at The University of North Carolina at Chapel Hill.
 After graduating, he completed a neuroscience research fellowship at the Duke University Medical Center.
 Since joining J&J in 2011, Michael has served in production and editorial roles for various publishers, including PLOS, ASTM, Sage, Wolters Kluwer, and Elsevier.
 He now works to advance scholarly communication by strategically connecting editors and publishers with the resources they need.
 Additionally, Michael manages J&J’s Production Division, and he is a member of CSE.

-Brit received her Bachelor of Arts in Literature with a minor in Religious Studies from the University of South Florida in 2011.
+Brit Stamey received her BA in Literature with a minor in Religious Studies from the University of South Florida in 2011.
 She has worked in publishing since 2006 and has been with J&J since 2013.
 She has served in editorial and copyediting roles for multiple publishers and journals, including Future Science Group, the Journal of the American Animal Hospital Association, and Oxford University Press.
 Brit currently oversees the Copyediting Division of J&J, managing our team of in-house copy editors and proofreaders.
 She is an active member of ACES: The Society for Editing, Council of Science Editors (CSE), International Society of Managing and Technical Editors (ISMTE), and Society for Scholarly Publishing (SSP).

 Editorial Services Coordinator, Systems Support Project Manager